papiche/Astroport.solo/README.md

 ## Install keygen

-keygen is the tools that convert your keys for different crypto systems
+keygen is the tool that converts your keys for different crypto systems

 ```
 cd keygen